 Stillwater, ME: 2019.
 Artist's book, unique, from a series with excerpts from Celia Thaxter's AN ISALND GARDEN, (reflecting the noted poet's garden in Spring and Summer) on Arches text wove, signed and dated by the artist, Nancy Ruth Leavitt, with the notation that this is her 121st manuscript book.
-Page size: 12 x 9 inches; 30pp.
+Page size: Autumn: Still the Garden Glows.
+Excerpts from AN ISLAND GARDEN ; 30pp.
 24 of which are painted in watercolor and gouache.
 The previous two titles in the series were slightly larger as befits the longer seasons they represent.
 Bound by the artist: handsewn in Katie MacGregor handmade paper wrappers on which the artist has painted three large green blooms; housed in custom-made light green cloth over boards clamshell box with label and painted by the artist in greens and oranges - each letter a variant color.

 The text is, as with the two previous volumes, taken from Celia Thaxter's last book (she died the year the book was published) and according to the important American bibliographer, Jacob Blanck, it was "one of the most elaborate pieces of bookmaking of the period" featuring cover and page design by Sarah Wyman Whitman and chromolithographs after paintings by Thaxter's friend and guest on Appledore Island, Childe Hassam.